tiagoandremv/about/README.md

 I am Tiago and this is my repository.
 I have a bachelor degree in Medical Computing and Instrumentation Engineering from ISEP.

-For the last three years, i have been working as a Oracle Developer.
+For the last three years, I have been working as a Oracle Developer.